Common Side Effects of Benzodiazepine Abuse

 The most common side effect of abusing benzodiazepines is a change in the way you feel.
 This is a welcome side effect for individuals with psychiatric conditions such as severe anxiety disorder or panic disorder.
 Unfortunately, this is the same side effect that creates the scenario for addiction and abuse.

 Medications in this class are generally well-tolerated, with nausea and drowsiness being the two most commonly reported side effects.
-However, abuse may cause the following side effects:
+Short-term side effects of benzo use are both mental and physical.
+It begins with a craving to use more of the medication than is prescribed.

 The short-term side effects of benzodiazepine abuse include the following:

-- Inability to function without benzodiazepines.
+- Inability to function without benzodiazepines

-- Intolerance to a regularly prescribed dose.
+- Intolerance to a regularly prescribed dose

 For acute anxiety or temporary disorders, benzodiazepines are prescribed on an as-needed basis.
 However, if an individual begins abusing their prescription and it isn’t refilled, they may seek out the drug illegally.
 This risky behavior is a typical side effect of long-term benzodiazepine abuse.